News

 dnf install tigervnc-server

 To connect to the server via VNC, it is better not to use the root user, because it is not safe.
 In addition, some functions may not work correctly.
 Therefore, we will create a regular user for connection, set a password for it and add it to the wheel group.
-This will give him sudo authority.
+This will give grant sudo privileges.

 adduser username